 Ages: 26, 28, 31, 33, 37, 42, 42, 46, 48, 49, 54, 57, 57, 58, 59

-Data generalization replaces a specific data value with one that is less precise, which may seem counterproductive, but actually is a widely applicable and used technique in data mining, analysis, and secure storage.
+A form of dynamic data masking, data generalization replaces a specific data value with one that is less precise.
+This may seem counterproductive, but it is actually a widely applicable and used technique in data mining, analysis, and secure storage.

 When Do You Need Data Generalization?